With no immediate solution in sight, India matches China in terms of man power, resources

 We are engaged with China to resolve border row: India on Trump's offer to mediate

-Meanwhile China's ambassador to India, Sun Weidong conveyed a conciliatory message and said that India and China did not pose a threat to each other.
+Meanwhile, China's ambassador to India, Sun Weidong conveyed a conciliatory message and said that India and China did not pose a threat to each other.
 Both countries should never allow their differences to shadow bi-lateral cooperation, he also said.

-Both countries are opportunities to each other and need to see each other's development.
+Both countries are opportunities for each other and need to see each other's development.

 Steps also should be taken to enhance strategic mutual trust.
 The statements come a day after the Chinese foreign ministry in Beijing described the overall situation at the border as stable and controllable.
 Both India and China are capable of resolving the issue through dialogue, the ministry had also said.